 My personal experience as a small business owner is that this just isn’t true…

 It’s an unsubstantiated and unwarranted fear.
 People accept hearing “Merry Christmas” whether they’re atheists, Jews, or believe in another religion.

-In their effort to be “more sensitive” toward the “diverse population” of schools across America, parents accept that their renamed “Winter” program will be stripped of Christmas songs containing the name of Jesus.
+In their effort to be “more sensitive” toward the “diverse population” of its student body, schools nationwide are notifying parents that their renamed “Winter” program would be stripped of Christmas songs containing the name of Jesus.

-According to educators, a few students “weren’t comfortable” singing songs about Jesus.
+According to one teacher, a few students “weren’t comfortable” singing songs about Jesus.